sagaseit/Androidmeda/README.md

 -source_dir is the source directory for the decompiled code.
 You can send more than one directory separated by space as above.

--save_code (_optional_) if set as True, it will deobfuscate the code and save in the output directory provided, otherwise only vuln_report file will be generated.
+-save_code (_optional_) Default is false. if set as True, it will deobfuscate the code and save in the output directory provided, otherwise only vuln_report file will be generated.

 **Important - Don't send the entire package at once which would contain libraries etc. Otherwise It may take forever to scan.
-Send the specific directories as input which contains app specific code.**
+Send the specific directories as input which contains app specific code.
+For example - if package directory looks like com/google/android/yourapp, send com/google/android/yourapp/receivers/**

 ## Contributing